 Portfolio: All the investments you own (stocks, bonds, real estate, cash, etc.).
 Make yours like you would a donut: fat and well-rounded.

-S&P 500: Tracks the value of 500 big US company stocks.
+S&P 500: An index that tracks the value of 500 big US company stocks.
 Like the Dow Jones index, it’s a good indicator of what kind of day your friends who work in finance had.

 Stocks: A tiny slice of ownership in a company.
 When the company is doing well, you get a piece of the pie.
 And vice versa.